 Hotels in Edinburgh

 Georgian streets, the world’s largest arts festival, a 12th century castle...
 Edinburgh has more history and culture than you can fling a bit of shortbread at.
-So we’ve created this Edinburgh city guide to help you navigate your way around.
+So we’ve created this Edinburgh local guide to help you navigate your way around.
 Surrounded by stunning scenery, its natural good looks make it easy on the eye, but stop gawping for long enough and you’ll find a fabulously independent eating and nightlife scene, too.
 On a family break in Edinburgh?
 With both a zoo and a National museum, there’s plenty to keep the little ones occupied.
 But no matter what you decide to do, rest assured there’s a Premier Inn hotel nearby, ready to get your city break off to the best possible start.